Distinguishing two dark matter component particles at $e^+e^-$ colliders: Analysis with selected benchmark points

-In Fig.~\ref{bp2}, we perform the same analysis for BP2.
-We can see that the separation between two signal peaks is slightly worse here, see top left and top right panel figures of Fig.~\ref{bp2}.
-This is because $\Delta m_2$ in this case is smaller than the previous case.
+We perform the same analysis for BP2 and resulting distributions are shown in Fig.~\ref{bp2}.
+The separation between two signal peaks is slightly worse here pertaining to smaller $\Delta m_2$ compared to BP1.
 However, after applying the leading lepton energy cut, the first peak, as well as $WW$ background gets diminished and the heights of the two peaks in the signal plus background $\slashed{E}$ distribution become comparable.
-One can note that, in this case after applying the cut $E_{\ell_1} < 150$ GeV, the background distribution does not exactly coincide with the first peak of the signal (see bottom left panel figure) and therefore, the first peak of the signal plus background distribution (bottom right) is flatter compared to the previous case BP1 as in Fig.~\ref{bp1}.
+We further note here that, in this case after applying the cut $E_{\ell_1} < 150$ GeV, the background distribution does not exactly coincide with the first peak of the signal (Fig.~\ref{bp2}(c)) and therefore, the first peak of the signal plus background distribution (Fig.~\ref{bp2}(d)) is flatter compared to BP1 as in Fig.~\ref{bp1}.